make-apis-fun/make-apis-fun/README.md

 Welcome to the "Make APIs fun" open source project 🔥 Who said that works with Rest APIs was boring?

-In this repository you will find a set of APIs to play classic board games using just REST requests 😱
+Usually, we relate the Rest APIs with simple CRUD operations and boring management applications.
+In this repository you will find a set of APIs to **play classic board games** using just REST requests 😱

 ![https://github.com/jcagarcia/make-apis-fun/blob/master/banner.png](banner.png)